sheredom/yair/README.md

 }
 ```

-This means that constants behave like regular SSA notes for the purposes of the intemediate representation.
+This means that constants behave like regular SSA notes for the purposes of the intermediate representation.

 ## References